SofteqDG/ios-objective-c-coding-style/README.md

 ## Spacing

 * Indentation MUST use 4 spaces.
 Never indent with tabs.
-Be sure to set this preference in Xcode.
+Be sure to set these preferences in the `Xcode → Preferences → Text Editing → Indentation`
 * Method braces and other braces (`if`/`else`/`switch`/`while` etc.) MUST open on the same line as the statement.
 Braces MUST close on a new line.
 * There SHOULD be exactly one blank line after the opening bracket to aid in visual clarity and organization.